meznaric/conmenu/README.md

 # Example

-Here is the example of how I use, it depends on bunch of other plugins so don't expect to copy and paste as it's not going to work.
+Here is the example of how I use it, it depends on bunch of other plugins so don't expect to copy and paste as it's not going to work.

 I'll try to breakdown important lines here.